f3d-app/f3d/doc/user/03-OPTIONS.md

 ### `--load-statefile=<file path>` (_string_)

 Restore the application state from a statefile, previously written by `--save-statefile`.
 The statefile is applied above configuration files but below command line options.
 If `-` is specified instead of a filename, the statefile is read from the standard input.
-If `clip` is specified, the statefile is read from the system clipboard (requires a build with the `clip` module).
+If the file does not exist, it is skipped with a warning.

 ### `--save-statefile=<file path>` (_string_)

 Save the application state to a statefile right after loading, then continue running.
 Supports the same [template variables](#filename-templating) as `--output`.
 If `-` is specified instead of a filename, the statefile is written to the standard output.
-If `clip` is specified, the statefile is copied to the system clipboard (requires a build with the `clip` module).

-### `--statefile-filename=<file path>` (_string_)
+### `--statefile-filename=<file path>` (_string_, default: `{app}/{model}_{n}.json`)

-Default filename used by the `save_statefile` [command](07-COMMANDS.md) when none is provided.
+Default filename used by the `save_statefile` [command](07-COMMANDS.md) when none is provided, resolved relative to the current working directory.
 Supports the same [template variables](#filename-templating) as `--output`.
 If `-` is specified instead of a filename, the statefile is written to the standard output.
-If `clip` is specified, the statefile is copied to the system clipboard (requires a build with the `clip` module).

 ### `--max-size=<size in MiB>` (_int_, default: `-1`)